nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 are more and more shipped with self learning algorithms.
 Also Complex financial fraud schemes can be easily detected using predictive machine learning models.

+### Summarization

+Summarization is one of the top immediate practical applications of LLMs.

+One of the biggest challenges with summarization, however, is factuality: does the summary reflect accurately what the original document said?
+There are other characteristics, such as fluency and relevance that are also important, but LLMs are actually pretty good at both of those.
+Factuality (or its evil twin: hallucination) on the other hand is a known issue with LLMs.
+And it’s no use being fluent if you’re wrong.

 ### Privacy